Mortgages for Freelancers

 Most lenders will require you to have a good-sized deposit when you apply for a freelancer mortgage.
 Not so long ago it was possible to secure a mortgage with just a 5% deposit, but those days are gone now.
 Ideally, you should aim to have at least a 10% deposit ready to pay upfront.

-Freelance UK are not authorised to offer regulated mortgage advice.
-Freelance UK are introducers to CMME.
+Freelancer UK are not authorised to offer regulated mortgage advice.
+Freelancer UK are introducers to CMME.